Vyral/base-template/_drafts/on-waiting-until-spring-to-buy-a-home.md

 {% include youtube.html %}

-Today we wanted to discuss waiting until spring to buy a home and why that might not be such a good idea in this market.
+<center>Today we wanted to discuss waiting until spring to buy a home and why that might not be such a good idea in this market.</center>

 We hear it all the time: “I’m going to wait until spring to buy a home, rather than try to find one over the holiday season.”